RainerWaldmann/wastewater/Readme.md

 The Mutation frequencies for each lineage's characteristic mutations [Variants.tsv.txt](CagableaParserV0.3/Data/Variants.tsv.txt) are extracted from the variation frequency tables for each sample.
 The frequency of each lineage is set to the mean of its variant-defining mutation frequencies.
 Outliers were identified and excluded using an interquartile range (IQR)-based filter, ignoring values exceeding 0.1 times the IQR below the first quartile or above the third quartile as outliers.
 Can be adjusted with interq_range_outliers.
 To prevent filtering values near the mean when the IQR was small, values deviating less than 5% from the mean are preserved.

 ### Variant definition file
-(CagableaParserV0.3/Data/Variants.tsv.txt), a tsv file containing variant defining mutations , hierarchy and instructions for the graphs (colors ...)
+[Variants.tsv.txt](Python/CagableaParser/Data/Variants.tsv.txt), a tsv file containing variant defining mutations , hierarchy and instructions for the graphs (colors ...)

-**Lines:**
+**Lines of Variants.tsv.txt:**

 - Variant: Name of the variant
 - variant_altname: Alternate name, can be empty.
 Currently not used by script.